 Here are the different sources pub can use to locate packages, and the descriptions they allow:

-A hosted package is one that can be downloaded from pub.dartlang.org (or another HTTP server that speaks the same API).
-Most of your dependencies will be of this form, as shown in the following example:
+A hosted package is one that can be downloaded from the Pub site (or another HTTP server that speaks the same API).
+Here’s an example of declaring a dependency on a hosted package:

 dependencies: transmogrify: ^1.4.0

 This example specifies that your package depends on a hosted package named

 transmogrify and will work with any version from 1.4.0 to 2.0.0